rajanbhayana/AzureScaffoldingHubAndSpokeTemplate/README.md

 ![Architecture Image](https://teststrgacc01.blob.core.windows.net/scaffolding-images/hubspoke-architecture3.PNG)

--Hub subscription: Central hub subscription that is connected to the on-premises network and spoke subscription (production, pre-production & non-production)
+- Hub subscription: Central hub subscription that is connected to the on-premises network and spoke subscription (production, pre-production & non-production)
--Production subscription: Contains all resources for running a production environment
+- Production subscription: Contains all resources for running a production environment
--Pre-production subscription: Contains all resources for running a pre-production environment
+- Pre-production subscription: Contains all resources for running a pre-production environment
--Non-production subscription: Contains all resources for running a non-production environment with a Developement zone, Test/UAT zone & Sandbox zone.
+- Non-production subscription: Contains all resources for running a non-production environment with a Developement zone, Test/UAT zone & Sandbox zone.

 As part of this scaffolding deployment, the following Azure resources are deployed:

 * Virtual networks & Subnets
 * Virtual Network Gateway
 * Network Security Groups